Daniel Goldston

 Daniel Alan Goldston (born January 4, 1954, in Oakland, California) is an American mathematician who specializes in number theory.
 He is currently a professor of mathematics at San Jose State University.

 Early life and education

 Daniel Alan Goldston was born on January 4, 1954, in Oakland, California.
 In 1972, he matriculated to the University of California, Berkeley, where he earned his bachelor's degree and, in 1981, a Ph.D. in mathematics.
 His doctoral advisor at Berkeley was Russell Sherman Lehman; his dissertation was entitled "Large Differences between Consecutive Prime Numbers".

 Career

 After earning his doctorate, Goldston worked at the University of Minnesota Duluth and then spent the next academic year (1982–83) at the Institute for Advanced Study (IAS) in Princeton.
 He has worked at San Jose State University since 1983, save for stints at the IAS (1990), the University of Toronto (1994), and the Mathematical Sciences Research Institute in Berkeley (1999).

 Research

-Goldston is best known for the following result that he, János Pintz, and Cem Yıldırım proved in 2005:
+In 2009, Goldston, János Pintz, and Cem Yıldırım proved: